Understanding Aircraft Performance Metrics

 Range and Payload Fundamentals

-The fundamental tradeoff in aircraft design is range versus payload—you can carry more weight shorter distances or less weight farther:
+The most fundamental tradeoff in aircraft design comes down to range versus payload.
+You can haul more weight over shorter distances, or less weight over longer ones.
+There’s no free lunch:

 Maximum Range